top of page

 Heath and Dusky Ladybird are a species pair, very difficult to separate in the all dark form.

-Schmidt's is also similar but can be identified by the diagnostic groove on the metasternum.
+Schmidt's type is also similar but can be identified by the diagnostic groove on the metasternum.

 Habitat and range can be a useful clue.